jorenvandeweyer/hue.js/docs.md

 ### Event: 'error'
 - `error` {any}

-Emitted when the app could not connect to the bridge.
+Emitted when the instance could not connect to the bridge.

-### app.connect()
+### hue.connect()
-Manually reconnect to bridge.
+Manually reconnect to bridge, with the provided credentials.

 ## Class: Bridge
 The bridge model creates an interface to the groups, lights and other things connected to the pyshical Hue bridge.